Uncertainty assessment

 59 filtered_df = df.loc[child_codes]

-/builds/bonsamurais/bonsai/util/ipcc/.tox/docs/lib/python3.12/site-packages/bonsai_ipcc/_data.py in ?(self, df, code)
+File /builds/bonsamurais/bonsai/util/ipcc/.tox/docs/lib/python3.12/site-packages/bonsai_ipcc/_data.py:56, in Dimension._filter_dataframe(self, df, code)

 48 child_codes = []